 GST Rate on Freelancing

 GST rate is applicable on the basis of the type of services provided.
-GST rate is 18% for following types of services:
+GST rate is 18% for following types of services for regular scheme:

 - Accounting/Bookkeeping